magento/merchdocs/src/catalog/product-create-virtual.md

 title: Virtual Product
 ---

 Virtual products, or digital goods, represent non-tangible items such as memberships, services, warranties, or subscriptions and digital downloads of books, music, videos, or other products.
-Virtual products can be sold individually or included as part of the [Grouped Product]({% link catalog/product-create-grouped.md %}) or [Bundle Product]({% link catalog/product-create-bundle.md %}) product types.
+Virtual products can be sold individually or included as part of the [Grouped Product]({% link catalog/product-create-grouped.md %}), [Configurable Product]({% link catalog/product-create-configurable.md %}) or [Bundle Product]({% link catalog/product-create-bundle.md %}) product types.

 Aside from the absence of the Weight field, the process of creating a virtual product and a simple product is the same.
 The following instructions demonstrate the process of creating a virtual product using a [product template]({% link stores/attribute-sets.md %}), required fields, and basic settings.
 When you finish the basics, you can complete the [advanced settings]({% link catalog/settings-advanced.md %}) and [other settings]({% link catalog/settings-other.md %}), as needed.